Slippery Rock University: Varsity sports

+In December 2025, the university announced that women's flag football and wrestling will begin competing as varsity sports for the start of the 2027-28 academic year.
+Wrestling was reinstated after the program was discontinued in 2006.

 The announcement of Slippery Rock's football scores is a tradition at Michigan football games, started in 1959 by Michigan Stadium's public address announcer Steve Filipiak.
 The tradition spread to other stadiums as well—during a 1970 game at the University of Texas, the announcer failed to read Slippery Rock’s score, which resulted in the crowd demanding to know said score.

-Discontinued sports

-The varsity wrestling program competed from the 1958–59 to 2005–06 academic years at the university.

 Club sports

 In 1995, the women's water polo team won the intercollegiate national championship conducted by USA Water Polo.

 In 1987, the women's judo team, a varsity sport team at the time, won the intercollegiate national championship conducted by the National Collegiate Judo Association.

 Slippery Rock ice hockey joined other colleges and universities in the region to form the College Hockey Mid-America (CHMA) in 2006.
 In 2020, the university suspended the hockey program, before returning in 2025.

 Slippery Rock men's rugby won the 2024 7s rugby National Championship at the Collegiate Rugby Championship in Washington, D.C. on April 27, 2024.